joramwessels/MGR/doc/papers/summaries.md

 sacraficed speed and memory to do so.

 ### (Iloga, 2016)
-Scored an accuracy of 91.6% on the GTZAN dataset through hierarchical pattern matching. (not finished reading)
+Scored an accuracy of 91.6% on the GTZAN dataset through hierarchical pattern matching.
+It aims at unsupervised taxonomy generation using K-nearest neighbor.

 ### (Shi, 2016)
 Developed 'ShuttleNet', a GRU RNN with both feedforward as feedback connections, and embedded it in a CNN-RNN network.